LordGriz/TradeCommissionApp/README.md

 > Note: If the page does not display any services, stop and restart the app.
 There seems to be a bug outside of my code which I haven't yet investigated.

 #### ApiService
 Browsing to the **apiservice** endpoint will bring the developer to the Swagger page which can be used to send Api requests to the running instance.
+A similar page appears for the **calculationservice**

 ![ApiService](Documentation/Images/ApiService_Swagger_Screenshot.jpg)